-You can now serve them with a sauce of choice (check the post for serving suggestions) OR fry them for a few minutes in a pan with a little bit of vegan butter or vegetable oil.
+You can now serve them with a sauce of choice (e.g. Mushroom Stroganoff / check the post for more serving suggestions) or fry them for a few minutes in a pan with a little bit of vegan butter or vegetable oil.
 They will turn crispy and even more delicious.
 Enjoy!

 You can use arrowroot flour, potato starch, or cornstarch instead of tapioca flour.
 I had the best result with tapioca flour, though.